-Although the original Maslow provides an affordable entry point for hobbyists, there were some clear shortfalls with the machine such as the speed, accuracy, and ease of use.
+Although the original Maslow provides an affordable entry point for hobbyists, there were some clear shortfalls with the machine, such as speed, accuracy, and ease of use.

 The M2 is a CNC machine that aims to solve the most pertinent issues with the original Maslow while still being affordable.

 The cutting area of the M2 is 4' × 8', the same as the original Maslow CNC kit.

 This CNC is suitable for beginners, hobbyists, and woodworkers who need to work with full-size 4' × 8' sheets.

 In this review, I go through every aspect of the M2 CNC to help you make an informed decision on whether this CNC is right for you.

 At the end of this review, I compare the Maslow M2 with the original Maslow CNC to show you what exactly has changed and whether the M2 justifies its higher cost.